petergridge/Irrigation-V5/readme_new.md

 📝 The frequency options are defined in the program configuration.

 ### ECO feature
-Selecting the ECO feature will provide the Wait/Repeat options to support multiple short watering cycles to limit the run off.
+Selecting the ECO feature will provide the Wait/Repeat options to support multiple short watering cycles to limit the runoff.
 Particularly useful to allow water to penetrate pot plants.

 ### Pump
 Defining the Pump valve/switch supports the control of a pump or master solenoid.
 The pump remains on for five seconds after a zone completes.